kent-map/chirpy/_posts/2022-11-01-19c-austin-biography.md

 ---
 title: "Alfred Austin (1835-1913)"
-description: "Alfred Austin’s career as Poet Laureate unfolds through sharp contemporary criticism, local political controversy, and the quieter success of his prose on gardening.
-Swinford Old Manor near Ashford anchors a portrait of his social networks, Tory affiliations, and the legacy of The Garden That I Love alongside his much-mocked royal verse."
+description: "Alfred Austin faced the invidious prospect of succeeding Tennyson as Poet Laureate.
+Something of the popular response is captured in one local newspaper's observation that ‘A poet ought to be able to write poetry.'
+Austin was however a talented gardener and his published account of his own garden in Ashford enjoyed a degree of success."
 author: Professor Carolyn Oulton
 date: 2022-11-01
 categories: [ 19c ]